-Although our ordinary shares have been approved for listing on the Nasdaq Global Market, an active trading market for the ordinary shares may never develop or be sustained following the offering.
+Although we have applied to list the ordinary shares on the Nasdaq Global Market, an active trading market for the ordinary shares may never develop or be sustained following the offering.
 The offering price may not be indicative of the market price of the ordinary shares or after the offering.
 In the absence of an active trading market for the ordinary shares, investors may not be able to sell their ordinary shares at or above the offering price or at the time that they would like to sell.